alinex/node-config/README.md

 Working with events
 -------------------------------------------------
+While the configuration may change you should listen to the `change` event which will inform for any change in the current configuration.
+Now you have to reinit everything which changed.

 Keep in mind to alway unregister event listeners while no longer used to prevent memory leaks.